 Warner Lakes redband trout.

-The Goose Lake redband trout is native to waters that drain to Goose Lake.
-The Warner Lake redband trout is native to waters of the Warner Lakes basin.
+Goose Lake redband trout are native to waters that drain to Goose Lake.
+Warner Lakes redband trout is native to waters of the Warner Lakes basin.
 Each separately qualifies for California's Heritage Trout Challenge.
+Both qualify for the Western Native Trout Challenge simply as redband trout.

-The best fishing in California for both of these redband populations can be found in the northern portion of Warner Mountains.
+The best fishing in California for Great Basin redband trout can be found in the northern portion of Warner Mountains.
 The Warner Mountains is an 85-mile long range that runs north-south east of Goose Lake and forks of the Pit River and west of the Warner Lakes and Surprise Valley.

 For the Goose Lake redband trout, any of these creeks will do: Cottonwood, Davis, Lassen, Pine, or Willow Creek.
 My personal favorite is Lassen Creek.